THE FOUNDERS’ INSTITUTE

-Selected through a rigorous statewide review process involving both urban and rural districts, these eight educators represent the gold standard of instructional leadership.
-As Founders’ Five Laureates, they serve as the commissioned vanguard of The Nation’s civic renewal—proving that consistent, developmentally appropriate exposure to our Founding Documents can build future leaders and overcome divisiveness
+Selected through a rigorous review involving urban and rural districts, these educators demonstrate how consistent, developmentally appropriate exposure to founding documents can build future leaders and bridge divisions.

 Amy Savarie